rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

     3. Add the release, version, and product nodes by adding relationships.<br>
       `MATCH (e:SOFTWARE_EDITION)<-[:HAS_A]-(r:SOFTWARE_RELEASE)-[:HAS_A]->(v:SOFTWARE_VERSION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)`
     4. Add an alias to each node in the query that you want to get data from.<br>
-    5. To return the data that you need, use the Return clause to refer to the specific aliases.<br>
+    5. To return the data that you need, use the `RETURN` clause to refer to the specific aliases.<br>
       `RETURN r,e,v,p`
   <br>
-  In this query example, you return software editions in Technopedia that include release, verison, and product information. <br>
+  In this query example, you return software editions from Technopedia that include release, verison, and product information. <br>

   `MATCH (e:SOFTWARE_EDITION)<-[:HAS_A]-(r:SOFTWARE_RELEASE)-[:HAS_A]->(v:SOFTWARE_VERSION)-[:HAS_A]->(p:SOFTWARE_PRODUCT) RETURN r,e,v,p LIMIT 1`<br>

   <br>
-  The following image shows a single result that shows all attributes for edition, release, version and product:<br>
+  The following image shows a result for one software editon that includes all attributes for edition, release, version and product:<br>
   <br>
   ![API Image](/images/4byattrib.png) <br> &nbsp;